 If you check the type() of a flag you'll see the name of a class.
 These classes are the group that a given flag belongs to.
-For example, Qt.DecorationRole is of type Qt.ItemDataRole - you can see these groups in the Qt documentation.
+For example, Qt.ItemDataRole.DecorationRole is of type Qt.ItemDataRole-you can see these groups in the Qt documentation.

-You can run the following code in a Python shell, just import the Qt namespace first with from PySide6.QtCore import Qt.
+You can run the following code in a Python shell, just import the Qt namespace first with from PyQt6.QtCore import Qt.

 '''

-type(Qt.DecorationRole)
+type(Qt.ItemDataRole.DecorationRole)

-<class "PySide6.QtCore.Qt.ItemDataRole'>
+<enum 'ItemDataRole'>

 '''

 These types are enums-a type which restricts its values to a set of predefined values.
-In PySide6 they are presented as a set of pre-defined class types.
+In PyQt6 they are defined as Python Enum types.

-Each of these values is actually a wrapper around a simple integer number.
-The value of Qt.DisplayRole is 0, while Qt.EditRole has a value of 2.
+Each of these values is actually a simple integer number.
+The value of Qt.ItemDataRole.DisplayRole is 0, while Qt.ItemDataRole.EditRole has a value of 2.
 The integer values themselves are meaningless but have a meaning in the particular context in which they are used.

 '''

-int(Qt.DecorationRole)
+int(Qt.ItemDataRole.DecorationRole)

 1

 '''